Modified log-Sobolev inequalities for strongly log-concave distributions: Decay of relative entropy

 By Bayes' rule,

 Summing over $v$, since $\sum_{v\in \+M(1)}\Pr(X_1=\{v\}\mid X_k=I)=1$, we have

 Noticing that $\Pr(X_k=I\mid X_1=\{v\}) = \pi_{v,k-1}(I)$, equation \eqref{eqn:decomp-2} recovers \eqref{eqn:decomp}.

-\Cref{lem:entropy-contraction} implies that the relative entropy contracts by $1-\frac{1}{k}$ in the first half of the random walk $\RWdown{k}$.
-Since the second half of the random walk will not increase the relative entropy,\footnote{This fact is shown as~\eqref{eqn:down-contraction} in our direct proof of \Cref{cor:mixing} below.} we have the following corollary.
+By recalling \eqref{eqn:f-level-i} and \eqref{eqn:left-multiply}, we observe that the analysis of the ``going-down'' half---and, similarly, the ``going-up'' half---of $\RWdown{k}$ and $\RWup{k-1}$ corresponds to premultiplying by $\Pup{k-1}$---or, accordingly, $\Pdown{k}$---to a function $f$.
+Hence, \Cref{lem:entropy-contraction} implies that the relative entropy contracts by $1-\frac{1}{k}$ in the ``going-down'' half of the random walks $\RWdown{k}$ and $\RWup{k-1}$.
+What we show next is that the other half will not increase the relative entropy; a fact which is a special case of the so-called ``data processing inequality''.